anurag-198/FacialKeyPointDetection/README.md

 # dataProj
-Facial Keypoint detection using CNN and PCA
+1. Facial Keypoint detection using CNN and PCA
+2. amazon AWS's GRID K520 GPU is used